yj373/cs4321_p4/readme.md

     1. The selction pushing

-    2. The choice of implementation for each logical selection opreator This functionality is mplemented in the class
+    2. The choice of implementation for each logical selection opreator This functionality is implemented in the class src/util/SelectDeterminator.java.
+After the physical plan visits a scan operator, it will creat a SelectDeterminator to determine which index to use or just use full scan.

     3. The choice of join order